 - Talks or seminars given by our visiting scholars will be recorded, and also made available through the EM TTI website, YouTube, and advertised on social media.

-Selected visiting scholars will receive a grant of EUR 1,200 per week, which will include all travel, accommodation, and additional subsistence costs.
+Teaching will initially be conducted online but as the situation with COVID-19 improves, on-site teaching may be possible later in the Spring.
+Fees for online teaching are EUR 120 per day (local tax may apply), for a typical (and not exceeding) 4 hours teaching day.
+On-site Visiting Scholars will receive a grant of EUR 1,200 per week (local tax may apply), which will include all travel, accommodation, and additional subsistence costs.
 Scholars paid by other EU funds may not apply.
-Further details about the grant will be circulated to the visiting scholars post the acceptance phase.
+Further details about the grant will be circulated to the Visiting Scholars post the acceptance phase.

 The selection process will ensure that visiting scholars are well-known and established specialists in their particular fields, whose expertise is relevant to the core partners’ module diets, enabling them to make a significant contribution to the delivery of the EM TTI programme as a whole.

-- Applicants must have provide their Europass CV, with a full list of publication list.
+- Applicants must have provide their Europass CV, with a full publication list.

 - Please ensure you list your teaching, research, and industrial experience.

-Please email your CV, in Europass format, with 2 reference letters and the attached form via email to email@example.com, with the subject line “Application for Visiting Scholars” by the specified deadline (15th July).
+Please email your CV, in Europass format, with 2 reference letters and the attached form via email to A.Harper2@wlv.ac.uk with a copy to Prof Ruslan Mitkov (R.Mitkov@wlv.ac.uk), Coordinator of the programme with the subject line “Application for Visiting Scholars”, by the specified deadline (31 January 2021).